Paulnolan90/P2-JavaScriptMatchGame/README.md

 ## User Experience (UX)
 - ### User Stories
     - To engage in a memory test game by pairing up identical images.
-    - Feedback to confirm each matching pair made and the matched images to change image so I dont play the same card twice.
     - Compatibility with multiple devices such as laptops, mobile phones, and tablets for gaming.
     - I anticipate receiving confirmation for each successful match and for the matched images to be displayed.
     - To view my score.